mmiranda222/.statsuite/content/install-source-code/monotenant-install-from-artifacts.md

 ---
-title: "Mono-tenant installation from gitlab pipeline artifacts"
+title: "Mono-tenant installation of .Stat DE services from gitlab pipeline artifacts"
 subtitle:
 comments: false
 weight: 45
 ---

-*slightly different than the codebase approach; git is not mandatory anymore and side-effects related to dependencies are avoided*.
+*slightly different than the source code approach; git is not mandatory anymore and side-effects related to dependencies are avoided*.

 **pre-requisites:**